![]() Reference Site Map |

 The above abbreviations have been gathered from various lists of Abbreviations of Works by Shakespeare:

-● Standard Abbreviations of Shakespearean Titles, with bias towards MLA Handbook for Writers of Research Papers 7th Edition (7.7.2).
+● Standard Abbreviations of Shakespearean Titles, with bias towards MLA Handbook, Eighth Edition, 2016 (1.6.4).

 ● The Correct Way to Cite Shakespearean Works by Forest Time, eHow Contributor.
 Example - parenthetical reference in MLA format: (Mac.
 1.3.14-17) refers to Act 1, Scene 3, Lines 14 to 17 of "Macbeth."